shreemaan-abhishek/cliverter/README.md

 # Installation:

-Prerequisites: You have npm installed in your system.
+Prerequisite: You have npm installed in your system.

 Run the following command: